Wotcnt/Polyrifringence-Engine/README.md

 ###  💬 Creator Note:
 View the README.md on Github in the REPO by clicking on it for an interactive experience with drop-down sections by clicking header titles further below.
+On Tablets and Mobiles: the math displays in this readme wont render correctly, best viewed on github in the repo on desktop.

 </div>